 Marilynn Nash/For Wisconsinoutdoorfun.com

-As I blogged twice already, I attended Becoming an Outdoor Woman’s (BOW) ‘BOW in the SNOW’ workshop February 1-3 near Tomahawk.
+As I blogged before, I attended Becoming an Outdoors-Woman’s (BOW) ‘BOW in the SNOW’ workshop February 1-3 near Tomahawk.
 The weekend was filled with classes and outdoor experiences.
-I had too much to share for two blogs so here’s Part III.
+I had too much to share for one blog so here’s Part II.